gartz/pushStateTree/README.md

 Or you can just change the browser URL, it will dispatch the events.

+### Properties

+The properties can be accessed anytime after creating the instance, when it's on DOM some of those will be displayed as a element attribute, that help with the debugging your routes.

+ - **uri**: *String* - property and attribute, display the current URI in the URL, if outside the base path, will return empty string.
+ - **basePath**: *String* - property, that allow to get or set the basePath.
+ - **usePushState**: *Boolean* - property, that allow to get or set if should use pushState feature.

 ## Examples

 You can look the [**demo page**](http://gartz.github.io/pushStateTree/).